Buttery Pumpkin Cookies

 Pumpkin-flavored everything has become such a trend in the past few years.
 I’m not usually on board with every trend, but I have to say that my mouth starts watering when I think about pumpkin treats.
 I just really love pumpkin!

 These pumpkin cookies were pretty simple to make and everyone in the house agreed that they are a hit.
-Sometimes you just can’t beat a recipe that’s loaded with everything simple, delicious and familiar.
+Sometimes you just can’t beat a recipe that’s loaded with ingredients that are simple, delicious and familiar.

 It’s a good thing that the word butter is in the name of these cookies, because they are absolutely that.
-Buttery, soft and totally fabulous.
+Big, buttery, soft and totally fabulous.

 I also love that these buttery pumpkin cookies don’t have a cream cheese frosting.